gbaldev/beerSupplyMonorepo/beerSupplyApp/README.md

 ![alt text](image.png)

-You can also run directly from xCode or Android Studio.
+You can also run directly from Xcode or Android Studio.